 2. The playgrounds

-There are three playgrounds as part of the festival, and they are awesome.
+There are two playgrounds as part of the festival, and they are awesome.
 Does anyone else think Disney parks should have more playgrounds?!
 They are such an easy way to keep kids busy and entertained!
-The largest playground, Music Garden Melodies, is on the walkway between the World Showcase and Future World West, and has a smaller area for younger guests, as well as a bigger play net for older kids.
-There are also some really fun musical instruments to play, including a giant xylophone, and shaded areas with chairs for parents to sit and hang out.
-Both play structures are covered, and the surface is a fake turf, so nice and soft for trips and falls.
+The largest playground, the Imagination Play Garden, is on the walkway between the World Showcase and Future World West, and has a smaller area for younger guests, as well as a bigger play net for older kids.
+There are also some really fun places to explore, with a little enclosed garden area in the middle that is perfect for toddlers and younger children.
+The surface is a fake turf, so nice and soft for trips and falls, and there is seating available for those watching the little ones to relax!
 Another playground is the desert-themed Road to the Florida 500 over towards Test Track, where the Lightning McQueen and Cruz topiaries can be found.
 This playground is smaller, and more suited to younger kids.
 It features a small covered jungle gym, and the flower beds are dotted with auto parts – this playground also has the fake turf surface.
-The third playground, the Florida Fresh Garden, is located between the Morocco and France pavilions, and features a small jungle gym, as well as some small tunnels to crawl through.
-This playground is uncovered, so may be a little warm as the weather gets hotter, and features a rubber bark surface.
-We explored all three playgrounds, and, as much as Harrison loves anything to do with Cars, he voted the Music Garden Melodies playground as his favorite!
+The playgrounds definitely got busier as the day went on, and were much more crowded on our weekend visits, so if you want to give your kids as much space to play as possible, go early!

 If you’ve visited Epcot during other festivals, you might be familiar with the scavenger hunts they have set up for kids over the last couple of years.
-The Flower and Garden scavenger hunt is the Egg-stravaganza, where you can search for hidden ‘eggs’ themed to different Disney characters, and record your findings by placing stickers on a map.
+This year, the Flower and Garden Festival has two scavenger hunts: the Egg-stravaganza and Spikes Pollen Nation Exploration.
+They are essentially the same concept, where you can search for hidden clues (either eggs themed to Walt Disney World characters or flowers featuring Spike the honey bee), and record your findings by placing stickers on a map.
 The maps are available for purchase for $5.99 (plus tax) from a variety of merchandise locations, and when the map is complete, it can be turned in to Disney Traders for a special surprise.
 Harrison absolutely loved the similar Figment-themed hunt during the Festival of the Arts, and the surprise at the end was actually pretty cool.
-You don’t even need to complete the map accurately to the get the surprise, so no pressure on little kids to actually find every egg!
+You don’t even need to complete the map accurately to the get the surprise, so no pressure on little kids to actually find every clue!
 This is a great way to keep kids occupied as you explore the festival.
+Spikes Pollen Nation Exploration is available from February 28th through May 28th, and the Egg-stravaganza is available from March 16th through April 1st.

 4. The food

 Does anyone else just go to these Epcot festivals for the food?!
 I love that all of the Epcot festivals feature food booths now, especially since they are so well suited to the particular festival going on at the time.
-This year, the Flower and Garden features food booths with an emphasis on fresh ingredients and spring flavors, and there are two new booths this year: The Berry Basket and Northern Bloom.
+This year, the Flower and Garden features food booths with an emphasis on fresh ingredients and spring flavors, and there are 15 food booths in total, including a new booth, the Honey Bee-stro.
 Many of the options are kid-friendly, especially the delicious desserts, and the alcoholic frozen drinks all come in non-alcoholic varieties.
-Some of our favorites included the Pineapple Soft-Serve Ice Cream at the Pineapple Promenade, the Macaron Chocolat Framboise at Fleur de Lys in France, and the Candied Strawberries at the Lotus House in China.
+There is actually a guide in the festival passport that highlights some of the more kid-friendly options, as well as highlighting the vegetarian and vegan choices.
+Some of our favorites included the Pineapple Soft-Serve Ice Cream at the Pineapple Promenade, the La Vie en Rose frozen slush from Fleur de Lys in France, and the Shrimp and Grits from Florida Fresh.

 5. The merchandise